sguzunov/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

 }
 ```

+*Note that service windows aren't closed when restoring a [Layout](../windows/layouts/overview/index.html).*

-*For more details, see the [Application Configuration](../../developers/configuration/application/index.html#application_configuration-service_window) section.*
+*For more details, see the [Developers > Configuration > Application](../../developers/configuration/application/index.html#application_configuration-service_window) section and the [application configuration schema](../../assets/configuration/application.json).*

 ## Citrix Applications